Fudgy Blueberry BrowniesJump to Recipe

-What kind of food blogger would I be if I didn’t send you into this long holiday weekend with a tried and tested dessert recipe?
+What kind of food blogger would I be if I didn’t send you into this summer with a tried and tested dessert recipe?
+Say hello to Fudgy Blueberry Brownies!

 Blueberries are delicious right now and fudgy brownies are always a hit so these are a no brainer for me.
 Make them.
-Share them (or not), and enjoy the long holiday weekend everybody!
+Share them (or not), and enjoy the summer!

 1) Preheat oven to 350 degrees F. In a mixing bowl using a hand mixer or in the mixing bowl of a stand mixer, cream together butter and sugar until it’s nice and light.